Step-by-Step ETC Guide for NIRSpec MOS Deep Extragalactic Survey

 See also: JWST ETC Scenes and Sources Page Overview

-As stated above, our goals are to measure the [CIII], CIII], and Hα emission lines with a signal-to-noise ratio (SNR) of 5.
-We set up sources in the ETC to have continuum levels representative of the brightest 5 < z < 6 galaxies in our catalog, as shown in Table 1.
-We define the sources as extended, assuming a 2D Gaussian with semi-major and semi-minor axes of 0.17 arcseconds.
+As stated above, the goals are to measure the [CIII], CIII], and Hα emission lines with a signal-to-noise ratio (SNR) of 5.
+Set up sources in the ETC to have continuum levels representative of the brightest 5 < z < 6 galaxies in the catalog, as shown in Table 1.
+Define the sources as extended, assuming a 2-D Gaussian with semi-major and semi-minor axes of 0.17".
 This corresponds to 1 kpc at a redshift of z = 5.5, a typical size for galaxies at this redshift (Curtis-Lake et al. 2016.)
-Each scene has one source assigned to it, at the center of the scene, so that in the calculations below, we assume the sources are centered in the spectroscopic slit.
+Each scene has one source assigned to it, at the center of the scene, so that in the calculations below, assume the sources are centered in the spectroscopic slit.

 Scene NumberScene NameSource NameContinuumShape